 The Buckeye Institute, an Atlas Network partner based in Ohio, is quickly becoming a leader of strategic partnerships.
-By leveraging its network, The Buckeye Institute has enjoyed a streak of successes, specifically promoting education savings accounts (ESAs), encouraging lower taxes, and producing relevant free-market research that advances its mission, and calling for greater flexibility for the States on healthcare reforms.
+By leveraging its network, The Buckeye Institute has enjoyed a streak of successes, specifically promoting education savings accounts (ESAs), encouraging lower taxes, producing relevant free-market research that advances its mission, and calling for greater flexibility for the States on healthcare reforms.

 A push for Ohio ESAs

 The Buckeye Institute recently published its “ESA Magnum Opus”, entitled “Education Savings Accounts (ESAs): Expanding Education Options for Ohio,” which assesses the benefits of ESAs and provides a path forward to massively increase choice for Ohioan parents in their childrens’ education.
 “The ESA concept builds upon Ohio’s successes with a variety of scholarship programs such as EdChoice and will ensure that Ohio’s children receive the education they deserve,” said Greg R. Lawson, one of the authors of the report and research fellow at The Buckeye Institute.
 “It also provides additional incentives that propel Ohio’s educational system forward from a 20th Century model into one nimble enough to meet the demands of the 21st Century.”